-Whether for types of punishment, adornment, religious symbols or declarations of love, tattoos have been around for a long time.
-The earliest known tattoo is the “Iceman” who’s dots and crosses tattoos on his knees and spine were most likely used to alleviate joint pain.
-And, as far back as 2000 b.c. several female mummies were identified in Egypt.
-Needless to say everyone from archaeologists to millennials have a fascination for all things tattoos.
+Whether applied as decoration, punishment, religious representation or declaration of love, tattoos have existed for over 5300 years.
+The earliest known tattoo was discovered on the “Iceman,” whose dots and crosses tattooed on his knees and spine were likely used to alleviate joint pain.
+Several female mummies were also identified in Egypt, and have been dated as far back as 2000 B.C.
+Needless to say, everyone from archaeologists to millennials have a fascination with all things tattoos.

-National Geographic showcased the story of an “odd little artifact” that took archaeologists over a year to realize was in fact a tattooing instrument.
-It was made from a bundle of prickly cactus spines, bound with yucca and dipped into dark pigment for a hand poked tattoo.
+In February of this year, National Geographic published the story of an “odd little artifact” that took archaeologists over a year to fully realize its purpose as a tattooing instrument.
+This instrument was fashioned from a bundle of prickly cactus spines, bound with yucca, and dipped into dark pigment in order to create hand-poked tattoos.

-This tool has been on quite an interesting journey from its use 2000 years ago (in what is now Utah) to its first discovery in 1972, when a team of archaeologists didn’t give it much thought and plopped it in a bin for storage at Washington State University.
-In 2017, PhD candidate Andrew Gillreath-Brown was recounting the collection and knew he had to show the tool to a former colleague, Aaron Deter-Wolf who had spearheaded tattooing research in relation to archaeology.
+This tool has been on a rather interesting journey, from its initial use over 2000 years ago to its first discovery in 1972, when a team of archaeologists unknowingly placed it in a storage bin at Washington State University.
+In 2017, PhD candidate Andrew Gillreath-Brown was reviewing the collection when he noticed the unusual instrument, and knew that further exploration was necessary.
+Gillreath-Brown then consulted with Aaron Deter-Wolf, who pioneered the research of tattoos in relation to archaeology.